 In order to successfully countercondition or desensitize a dog or animal to a stimulus that stimulus must be under stimulus control.

 Sound stimuli would be impossible (or extremely difficult) to D/CC without technology.
-Is your dog reactive or afraid of a knock at the door, a doorbell ring, a vacuum cleaner, honking horns, telephone ringing, fireworks, thunder, etc?
+Is your dog reactive or afraid of a knock at the door, a doorbell ring, a vacuum cleaner, honking horns, a telephone ringing, fireworks, thunder, etc.?